 This is only true if you’re pursuing a claim for Social Security disability.
 This program is based on your work history.
 However, another program exists for those who are disabled and have no work history.

 It’s called Supplemental Security Income, or SSI for short.
 The SSA pays monthly benefits to people with limited income and resources who are disabled, blind, or age 65 or older.
 Blind or disabled children may also get SSI.

 Social Security is a tough process.
 But finding the right attorney doesn’t have to be.
-Call us today for a free consultation.
+Call us today for a free consultation from experts Social Security and Personal injury lawyer.
 Our toll-free number is 1-877-526-3457.
 If you can’t talk now, fill out this form so we can contact you at a better time.